 Given the current user request in the example, the first step of the framework is intent recognition, which aims to determine the purpose behind the input.
 In this particular case, the system identifies that the user’s request corresponds to plan generation.

-This module employs a combination of the LLM and domain-specific heuristics to capture both the semantic content and contextual cues of the user’s input.
-By accurately classifying the intent, the framework ensures that the subsequent plan generation module receives precise instructions, enabling the creation of a coherent and actionable plan aligned with the user’s objectives.
+This module employs a combination of the LLM and domain-specific heuristics to capture both the semantic content and contextual cues of the user's input.
+By accurately classifying the intent, the framework ensures that the subsequent plan generation module receives precise instructions, enabling the creation of a coherent and actionable plan aligned with the user's objectives.

-\subsection{Step 2: Task Orchestration.}
+\textbf{Step 2: Task Orchestration.}